 The standard meal allowance.
 The standard meal allowance (discussed in chapter 1) is the federal rate for meals and incidental expenses (M&IE).
-The rate for most small localities in the United States is \$31 a day from January 1, 2005, through September 30, 2005, and \$39 a day from October 1, 2005, through December 31, 2005.
+The rate for most small localities in the United States is \$39 a day for the period January 1 through September 30, 2009, and \$46 a day for the period October 1 through December 31, 2009.
 Most major cities and many other localities qualify for higher rates.
 The rates for localities within the continental United States are listed in Publication 1542.
 You can also find this information on the Internet at www.gsa.gov.